MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ###Troubleshooting: Use `CheckSerialPort.pde` to Determine Port Number

-**NOTE: As detailed above, This equipment is compatible with Linux, Mac, and Windows systems because Arduino, Industruino, and Processing are compatible with those systems.
-The below details are for Windows, other platform-specific instructions may be provided at a later time.**
+**NOTE: As detailed above, this equipment is compatible with Linux, Mac, and Windows systems because Arduino, Industruino, and Processing are compatible with those systems.
+The below details are for Windows and MacOS.
+Other platform-specific instructions may be provided at a later time.**

 ####On Windows: